ibm-cloud-docs/Registry/registry_quota.md

 # Managing quota limits for storage and pull traffic
 {: #registry_quota}

-You can limit the amount of storage and pull traffic that can be used in your {{site.data.keyword.Bluemix_notm}}® account by setting and managing custom quota limits.
+You can limit the amount of storage and pull traffic that can be used in your {{site.data.keyword.Bluemix}} account by setting and managing custom quota limits.
 {:shortdesc}